By Paige Baxter

 - Take Vitamin D supplements.
 It can be challenging to absorb sufficient amounts in the cooler months, so taking supplements can be extremely helpful for keeping your spirits high.

 - Try light therapy.
 Bring the sun…or at least artificial sun inside your home with a light box.
 These tools come in different sizes and shapes, but all have the same goal to stimulate the body’s natural response to sunlight through a light simulation.

 - Surround yourself with plants.
 What a game changer!
-Plants can help add greenery and life to your space to curb your Winter blues.
-Plus plants give you something to care for if you don’t have a furry companion or real child in your life.
+Plants can help add greenery and life to your space to curb your winter blues.
+Plus plants give you something to care for if you don’t have a furry companion or person in your home.
 Before you hit your nearest greenhouse, make sure you research which plants are best for your space and light conditions.

 - Use bright colors in your living space.
 These will help keep your spirits high.
 Several studies have proven that colors can affect moods.
 Yellow or purple can brighten your spirits, reds can evoke feelings of anger or intensity, and lighter colors can be calming.

 - Exercise is key.
 Join a gym, watch some Youtube yoga or fitness videos, or take classes at a studio.

 - Spend time with friends and family.
 When SAD hits, it’s easy to retreat to your personal safe haven, but that’s not always the best solution.
 Surround yourself with people who care about you and you’ll see the benefits.

 - Color!
 Coloring books aren’t just fun for children, adults can enjoy them too.
 Grab one and go to town.